wtomtom/projetcizee/doc/unit-tests.md

 After configuring, they can be run with 'make check'.

-To run the vsyncd tests manually, launch src/test/test_vsync .
+To run the vizeed tests manually, launch src/test/test_vizee .

-To add more vsyncd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more vizeed tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.